nmalleus/Score_Editors/README.md

 ### Other updates
  - *simile* as dynamic in *Dorico*
  - List Dorico popovers (fingering, lyrics, chords and playing techniques are missing)
- - Place harp pedaling bellow system
  - How to negative bar number in *Dorico*
- - *RoboBasket*: add SATB sorting
+ - *RoboBasket*: continue the underscore edition
  - *RoboBasket*: continue French translation after percussions

 ## About Nelson